EladAvrahami/node.js/README.md

 *bit.hbs file - in order to choose spesific coin from coin array api i willl write : {{array.0.name}} </br>
 so the array- is a parameter that contain my json data, 0- is the index of the obj in that json api , and name - will be one an attribute in that json obj</br>
 2. Add bootstarp link to the general layout.hbs file.  from ->https://getbootstrap.com/docs/5.1/getting-started/download/</br>
-3. menipulate respons data in the index js file and use it on bit.hbs file
+3. menipulate respons data in the index js file and use it on bit.hbs file </br>
+4. PAY ATTENTION : SERVER PORT 3001 + ADD TO URL "/bit"

 ## Project 3
-Middleware
+4. Middleware - create API + set the Middleware (JSON parsing + static files) and public folder +AppRouting
+5.